freerange/site/soups/wiki/checking-our-annual-accounts.snip.markdown

 * "Trade debtors" should equal "Trade Debtors" listed under "Current Assets" on the FA Balance Sheet.
 * "Other debtors" should equal "Prepayments" + the sum of the "Director loan accounts" listed under "Current Assets" on the FA Balance Sheet.
+* In [2014/15 I was able to arrive at the figures using FreeAgent's Trial Balance data][trial-balance-2014-15].

 ### 6. Creditors: Amounts falling due within one year

 * "Corporation tax" should equal "UK Corporation tax" from "4.
 Taxation" above.
 * "Other taxes and social security" should equal "VAT" + "Deferred VAT" listed under "Current Liabilities" on the FA Balance Sheet.
 * "Other creditors" should equal "Accruals" listed under "Current Liabilities" on the FA Balance Sheet.
+* In [2014/15 I was able to arrive at the figures using FreeAgent's Trial Balance data][trial-balance-2014-15].
+* In 2014/15 this section included a line item for "Other taxes and social security".
+I'm not sure why this wasn't present in our 2013/14 accounts.

 ### 7. Share capital